hxshuu/hxshuu/README.md

 <div align="center">

-✨ **I'm Himanshu** — building for vibe & visuals
+✨ **I'm Himanshu** — a developer who builds for the vibe & the vision
-🎯 Focused on frontend, clean UI & creative dev
+🧠 Mixing logic with aesthetics, code with creativity
-🚀 Turning ideas into smooth web experiences
+🚀 Turning random ideas into polished web experiences

 </div>